abdallalita/Machine-Learning-Clustering/README.md

 The dataset had 200 rows and 5 columns.I dropped two columns that had irrelevant data for the problem.
 The dataset had no missing values.
 I opted for K-Means algorithm due to the fact that the dataset had all numerical features feasible with the K-Means algorithm.
 I created a pipeline that consisted of the `StandarScaler()` transformer and the `K-Means()` algorithm.
 I finally applied the Principal Component Analysis (PCA) to perform dimensionality reduction.
-The data was transformed from  highe dimension, say 5D to a lower one, 2D, while maintaining as much information as possible.
+The data was transformed from  higher dimension, say 5D to a lower one, 2D, while maintaining as much information as possible.